-Pick any item – a shirt (cotton or polyester?), microwave oven, aluminum lawn chair, lawn mower (gas or electric), outdoor barbeque, or cell phone.
-Where did each raw material and component come from?
-Were the people and their families who mined or synthesized the item allowed to enjoy benefits from their labors, and was no harm done to their health and environment?
+Pick any item – a shirt (cotton or polyester?), microwave oven, aluminum lawn chair, lawn mower (gas or electric), outdoor barbeque, basketball, bicycle, or cell phone.
+Where did every raw material and component come from?
+Were the people and their families who mined or synthesized each item allowed to enjoy benefits from their labors, and was no harm done to their health and environment?
 The same questions arise during assembly and manufacturing; and, were exposure safeguards in place during these processes?
 What about the cardboard, paper, tape, and protective wrappings used during packaging and shipping, and the costs of transporting them to Ithaca?
 And, finally, what actually happens to each component during the recycling or waste disposal process?

 Words Into Deeds is partnering with Finger Lakes ReUse and student groups, grades K-20, to promote greater awareness on the part of these youth and their community of the immediate and hidden costs, both financially and environmentally, of producing, packaging, transporting, using, then either disposing of or reusing common commercial goods.
 The project aligns with Sustainable Development Goal #12: Ensure Sustainable Consumption and Production Patterns, and broadly intersects with other goals as shown below.
 All represent unprecedented challenges to current and future generations.